Hoimar/Planet-Generator/README.md

         * [ ] use another atmosphere shader which doesn't glitch at higher scale
     * [ ] add simple planetary orbits
     * [ ] add gravity
-    * [ ] fast collisions between terrain and other physics bodies
     * [x] graceful loading and unloading of the addon, solar systems and planets
     * [x] simple benchmark and diagnostics HUD
     * [ ] performance optimization: